 1.2.1.
-Local Cycling and Walking Infrastructure Plans (LCWIPs) are a strategic approach to identifying cycling and walking improvements required at a local level.
+LCWIPs offer a strategic method of identifying cycling and walking improvements required at a local level.
 They enable a long-term approach to developing networks and routes and form a vital part of the Government's strategy to increase the number of trips made on foot or by cycle.
-LCWIPs will be instrumental in leveraging funding from national and local funding streams.
+LCWIPs will be instrumental in leveraging funding from national and local streams.